Registration Fees

 Once the codes have been received, the program representative will distribute them to the people attending the conference so that each person can register online.

-A: The $75 deposit will be collected for each scholarship awarded directly after they are approved (PLEASE NOTE: This is different to the 2022 process, when you paid the deposit during registration).
+The $75 deposit will be collected for each scholarship awarded directly after they are approved.

-Deposits are fully refundable if the scholarship recipient attends the conference, or cancels their attendance by letting Literacy Texas know by close of business on July 21, 2023, ten days before the conference begins (and ideally earlier).
+Deposits are fully refundable if the scholarship recipient attends the conference, or cancels their attendance by letting Literacy Texas know by close of business on July 17, 2024, approx. ten business days before the conference begins (and ideally earlier).
 Refunds will be processed by our online payment system in the weeks after the conference and it’s our goal to have all eligible refunds completed by mid-August.

 If you are a volunteer at an organization, please talk to the coordinator, manager, or director of your program before you apply for a scholarship.
 It’s our goal to avoid multiple applications from the same program – and we definitely don’t want scholarship applications to be submitted without the coordinators’ knowledge.